 Welcome to Walk Darwin; a locally-owned family business specialising in small group sightseeing walking tours of Darwin City and the George Brown Darwin Botanic Gardens.

 With practical city design, Darwin is one of the best cities in Australia to explore by foot.
-We walk all year round in our vibrant city, through all seasons, adapting to the needs of our guests during the Tropical Summer when the pace of life slows and the energetic drama of the natural environment heralds a wondrous change.
+They walk all year round in the vibrant city, through all seasons, adapting to the needs of our guests during the Tropical Summer when the pace of life slows and the energetic drama of the natural environment heralds a wondrous change.

-Walking and comfort is what we’re all about.
-A change in pace, a stop in the shade or a helping hand where needed, makes the world of difference to our guests and we love nothing better than to spend time with happy travellers.
+Walking and comfort is what they’re all about.
+A change in pace, a stop in the shade or a helping hand where needed, makes the world of difference to guests and they love nothing better than to spend time with happy travellers.